onicrom/docker-jormungandr/README.md

 ### How to build

 The build process creates all the artifacts required to run the node.
-If you want to change parameters of the network; praos to bft, bft nodes from 1 to 3, you will need to re-build the container.
+If you want to change parameters of the network; bft to praos, bft nodes from 1 to 3, you will need to re-build the container.

 ```bash
 git clone https://github.com/onicrom/docker-jormungandr.git